 This report is a contribution to the Science and Technology Roadmap, and specifically addresses, from a European perspective, topic 1.1 “Assess and update the current state of data, scientific and local and indigenous knowledge and technical expertise availability on disaster risks reduction and fill the gaps with new knowledge.”

-Below you can find the latest version of the Executive Summary and the Entire Document.
+Below you can find the latest version of the Executive Summary and the Entire Document, as well as the specific chapters, sections and sub-chapters of the report.